 Before you decide all this is too good to be true, you need to understand something fundamental.
 While it’s a fact that your weak well may not be able to keep up with the flow rate demanded during periods of medium or heavy water use, most of the time your well is just sitting there doing nothing.
 Think about it.
 What portion of each day is a tap actually running?
 How often are you asking your well to deliver water?
 Even a busy household only demands water for a relatively short period of time each day.
 The key to the trickle system is that it draws and stores water from your well slowly over the entire course of a day and night, even when no tap is actually turned on.
 Then, when you want a lot of water fast, there it is.

-Instead of a pump delivering water directly to a pressure tank that supplies your house, the trickle system has two pumps, each part of the two different sides of the system.
+Instead of a pump delivering water directly to a pressure tank that supplies your house, the trickle system has two pumps, each part of two different sides of the system.
 The first side draws water from your well whenever it’s available around the clock.
-This water is stored in an enclosed holding tank (typically about 300 gallons for an average household), either buried in the ground or tucked away in some corner of your basement.
+This water is stored in an enclosed holding tank (typically about 300 to 500 gallons for an average household), either buried in the ground or tucked away in some corner of your basement.
+That’s what you see below.

 Nuts and Bolts